Portulaca plants or moss rose, or common purslane, are succulent groundcovers and Portulacaceae family members.

-Soil & Transplanting
+Soil and Transplanting

 When transplanting, keep the soil evenly moist until the plant sets its roots and begins to grow.

 Taper off and establish a light watering schedule as described above.

-Grooming & Maintenance
+Grooming and Maintenance

 While your seedlings are still small, pinch them back to encourage bushier growth.
 Pinch off the first blossoms to encourage more flowers.